Is CBD Safe to Take?

 CBD isolate and allergy or histamine reactions

 We focus on CBD isolate for another very important reason.

 CBD by itself is actually a powerful histamine blocker.

 Its effects on allergies and mast cell activation are well studied.

-We personally feel that many of the "side effects" people feel is due to their body's response to all those potential allergens.
+We have seen first-hand how many of the "side effects" people feel is due to their body's response to all those potential allergens.

-Flavanoids.
+Flavonoids.
 Terpenes.
 Up to .3% THC.
-100's of other substances that can send the histamine system spiralling.
+100's of other substances that can send the histamine system spiraling.

 You can learn all about CBD and Histamines here.